MituuZ/convo-forge/readme.md

 # Show estimated token count compared to the model's on each prompt if the provider supports it (ollama yes, anthropic no)
 token_estimation = true

-# ollama/anthropic
-# To use anthropic, use must have an environment variable `ANTHROPIC_API_KEY` set with a valid API key
-provider = "ollama"

 # Control the token limit for anthropic models
 max_tokens = 1024